octopuscreative/ocModal/README.md

 # ocModal

-Nicer description coming soon(ish), probably.  jQuery is required, but just about any version should do the trick; it's not using it for anything super fancy.
+Nicer description coming soon(ish), probably.
+You can [download ocModal here](https://github.com/octopuscreative/ocModal/releases/latest). jQuery is required, but just about any version should do the trick; it's not using it for anything super fancy.

 ## Example